deepanonymousrepo/cyflod/README.md

 # 5. CYFLOD: PyTorch Implementation

-CYFLOD is a PyTorch-based framework designed for experimenting with noisy datasets and evaluating different loss functions.
+CYFLOD is a PyTorch-based framework designed for experimenting with noisy datasets and evaluating different loss functions including CE, SCE, RCE, GCE, and MAE.
 This repository provides tools for generating noisy labels, training models, and assessing performance on benchmark datasets.

 ---